Tambua Regeneration Project

 Project Information:

-The Tambua Regeneration Project is a Human-Induced Regeneration (HIR) project located at Tambua Station, approximately 55km west of Cobar in the Orana region of New South Wales.
-Registered in August 2015, the project covers a massive area of 57,460 hectares.
-The region is situated within the Cobar Peneplain, an area characterized by rolling hills, flat plains, and stony ridges, historically utilized for grazing sheep and cattle.
+The Tambua Regeneration Project is a Human-Induced Regeneration (HIR) project located at Tambua Station, approximately 50km west of the township of Cobar in western New South Wales.
+Registered in August 2015, the project covers a substantial area of 57,460 hectares.
+The region is situated within the Cobar Peneplain bioregion, an area heavily utilized for rangeland grazing, specifically for Merino sheep and beef cattle, which aligns with the long-standing agricultural history of the property.

 Recommended Reading